midtown-ai/glossary/glossary/r.md

  Aka score.
 In regression, indicates that a large proportion of the variance in the test instances' prices is explained by the model.
 Test is a new dataset not used in the model.

+ Notes:
+  * It ranges from 0 to 1.
+An R^2 of 1 indicates that the regression line perfectly fits the data.
+  * Higher values indicate that the model fits the data better.
+Values closer to 1 are preferred.
+  * R^2 increases as you add more variables to the model, even if the additional variables are insignificant.
+  * It does not indicate whether the coefficient estimates and predictions are biased or not.
+  * It is a good measure of the predictive power of the whole model, not of individual variables.

+ R-squared is widely used to assess the goodness of fit in linear regression models.
+However, it should be interpreted cautiously and in conjunction with other model evaluation metrics like residual plots, F-tests, etc. In some cases, an [adjusted R-squared] value is preferred over the regular R-squared.

  ```
                      Var(mean) - Var(best-line-fit)              <== always positive
 R-square = R^2 = -------------------------------------